 In toxicity secondary to highly lipid soluble substances, exogenous lipids provide an alternative source of binding (Rowlingson 2008), commonly known as the "lipid sink" effect.
 High lipid partition constant and large volumes of distribution are good predictors of success when using lipid therapy (French 2011).
 Lipid administration may also affect the heart in a metabolically advantageous way by improving fatty acid transport (Weinberg 2006).

 Fatty acids, phospholipids, and glycerol are metabolized by cells to adenosine triphosphate (ATP), carbon dioxide, and water

 Use: Labeled Indications

-Caloric/fatty acid source: Source of calories and essential fatty acids for patients requiring parenteral nutrition for extended periods of time (usually for longer than 5 days) or when oral or enteral nutrition is not possible, insufficient, or contraindicated; to prevent and treat essential fatty acid deficiency (except Nutrilipid).
+Caloric/fatty acid source: Source of calories and essential fatty acids for patients requiring parenteral nutrition for extended periods of time (usually for longer than 5 days) or when oral or enteral nutrition is not possible, insufficient, or contraindicated; to prevent and treat essential fatty acid deficiency (except Clinolipid and Nutrilipid).